 · Materials are Sourced Overseas

 Some of the local dresses you buy aren’t locally made as you thought.
 The same goes for wedding dresses.
-Many of the materials used in making the glamorous wedding dresses you see on display aren’t sourced locally.
+Many materials used to make glamorous wedding dresses on display aren’t sourced locally.

 The satin, charmeuse, chiffon, or lace fabric required to make your dream wedding dress may be sourced from international vendors.
 If that is the case, you expect them to be shipped to the designer, who will take the time to put them together and send a finished wedding dress to you.
 The shipping process can add several days or weeks to the delivery time.